kevin4Kin/kin-web-dev-docs/docs/documentation/ios-sdk.md

 Deleting an account means removing the account data stored locally.

-**Note:** If the account has not been backed up previously by exporting it, it will be lost and its Kin inaccessible.
+**Note:** If the account has not been backed up previously by exporting it, the locally-stored keypair will be lost and the Kin stored in the account will be inaccessible.

 Deleting the first account:
 ```swift